 Treatment of pancreatic cancer depends on the stage of the disease and the patient’s general health.
 Patients may be treated with standard (approved) treatments or may participate in clinical trials.
 Standard treatments include surgery, chemotherapy and radiation.
 Clinical trials investigate new treatments for pancreatic cancer.
 The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.

 How many people get pancreatic cancer each year?

 Approximately 56,770 Americans are expected to be diagnosed with pancreatic cancer in the United States in 2019.
 Pancreatic cancer is the ninth most commonly diagnosed cancer in women and the 10th most commonly diagnosed in men in the United States.

 Why is pancreatic cancer difficult to detect early?

 The pancreas is located deep in the abdomen, so it is difficult for a doctor to see or feel the tumor during a physical exam.
 Additionally, symptoms of pancreatic cancer are not always obvious and usually develop gradually.
-If a person has symptoms that suggest pancreatic cancer, a variety of tests may be performed to make an accurate diagnosis.
-However, there is no standard diagnostic test for pancreatic cancer, which further complicates the diagnostic process.
+If a person has symptoms that suggest pancreatic cancer, we encourage them to speak to their healthcare team.